dalgard/meteor-viewmodel/README.md

 });
 ```

-The viewmodel of a template instance can be accessed inside lifetime hooks (`onCreated`, `onRendered`, and `onDestroyed`) and inside helpers and events, through the `viewmodel` property on the template instance:
+The viewmodel of a template instance may be accessed inside lifetime hooks, helpers, and events, through the `viewmodel` property on the template instance:

 ```js
 Template.example.viewmodel({